AR-Rashik/quiz-mania/README.md

 This project is created by using [Tailwind CSS](https://tailwindcss.com/) and [React](https://reactjs.org/)

-## There are fou quiz topic in this site.
+## There are four quiz topic in this site.

 - React
 - Javascript